davv13/Customer-Retention-Toolkit/README.md

    ```python
    pip install -r requirements.txt
    ```
-3. Execute the code cells in `example.ipynb`.
+3.For demo purposes, execute the code cells in `example.ipynb`.

 When you get to the API section: